Close Menu

 YOU CAN CHECK THE STATUS OF YOUR CASE ONLINE

 If you have a case that qualifies under the compassionate allowances rules, then make sure you write that on your application.
 This will make the SSA process your case faster.
-You can also find out more about an increase in Social Security benefits.
+You can also find out about an increase in Social Security benefits.

 CHECK THE STATUS OF YOUR SSDI CLAIM BY CALLING THE SSA

 In order to use the phone system, dial +1 800-772-1213.
 When you hear “How can I help you today?” say “application status.”
 Then, you can check your status.
+If you’re deaf or hard of hearing, then call TTY +1 800-325-0778.

 Another way to check the status of your SSDI or SSI case, is to call your local Social Security office.
-When you call, you will speak to a claims representative.
-If you don’t know the phone number to your local SSA office, you can use the Social Security Office Locator tool to find the phone number.
+When you call, you will speak to a claims worker.
+If you don’t know the phone number to your local SSA office, then you can use the Social Security Office Locator tool to find the phone number.

 For cases pending at the initial level, which is right after you file your application, you can speak with a worker at DDS.
 You can also speak to DDS when your case is at the second level of appeal.
-The reason you may want to speak with the DDS worker is that they are usually the person who collects and reviews your medical records.
+The reason you may want to speak with the DDS worker is that they are the person who collects and reviews your medical records.
 If some records are missing, then they can tell you what is missing.
-Also, they can give you a chance to submit it.
+Also, they can give you a chance to submit the records.

 DDS workers are easy to reach by phone.
 You can get their telephone number from your local Social Security office.
 Find your state to see a list of the DDS offices in all 50 states.